 Radiola Guy has a nice little write-up on it with more photos.

 Purchased because it was cheap, which is due to that big crack on the glass.
 I haven't determined whether the picture tube is done for or if it's just the safety glass outside that's broken.
-If I can get the set without having to replace unobtanium components, I'll do it.
-If not, then it's just going to be a big piece of art in my house (which is what I bought it for anyway).
+If I can get the set running without having to replace unobtanium components, I'll do it.
+But I don't have high hopes for it.

 I'm surprised that I haven't been able to find out too much about them.
 There are a lot of images of them on the internet because this is the television equivalent of a Philco cathedral radio.
 (The word is heavily mis- and overused these days, but Predictas truly are icons.)
 While I've seen bits and pieces, like Phil's restoration of a pedestal model, I haven't found anything that offers a timeline with model dates, names, numbers, and features.